 Instagram Video Ads

 What is more fun than pictures?
 Videos!
-Instagram allows you to advertise using videos that also appear as posts on a user’s feed.
+Instagram allows you to advertise using videos that also appear as posts on a user’s Instagram feed.
 Depending on your need, the video can be as detailed or as mysterious as you would like.

 For example, if you want to let your audience know about your upcoming launch, creating a short video teaser would help pique their interests and ensure they are hooked to your page to solve the mystery.
 On the other hand, if you want to promote the benefits of one of your products, a detailed video explaining the same would be more effective.

 Notice how Blue Tokai Coffee Roasters have craftily described how to use the french press coffee maker with subtitles for easy reading.
+This would increase the engagement and hence the video views.

 ProTip: Convey the essence of your message in the first few seconds to make sure you grab your audience’s attention